barneyman/RPi-GStreamer-Builder/README.md

-The default Gstreamer version on Raspberry Pi 3 is 1.4.4.

 This is guide to build gstreamer from scratch.
-Building takes more 1h.

-Btw, I already built some version, so you can extract it to use.
+# Update

+This GStreamer builder for RPi is forked from cxphong/Build-gstreamer-Raspberry-Pi-3(https://github.com/cxphong/Build-gstreamer-Raspberry-Pi-3)

+1. Update for latest Raspbian
+2. Add builder for WEBRTC

 # Note